Table of Contents

 There is a growing body of evidence to suggest that the simple act of spending time outdoors can decrease levels of stress — and by outdoors, we mean in nature (lakes, forests, etc.) as opposed to in a city.
 In a 2010 study published in Environmental Health and Preventive Medicine showed that forest environments promoted lower concentrations of cortisol, lower pulse rate, lower blood pressure, greater parasympathetic nerve activity, and lower sympathetic nerve activity than city environments , all of which are factors related to stress.

 Essential oils are powerful chemical compounds and shouldn’t be taken lightly.
-They can be burn the digestive tract if taken with water and insufficiently diluted.
+They can be burn the digestive tract if taken without enough water and insufficiently diluted.
 Dermal contact also allows them to penetrate the bloodstream so you shouldn’t lather them on with disregard.
 In fact, a drop or 2 of concentrated essential oils on the toes can be smelled in the breath !
 If you have an autoimmune disease or unusual skin reactions to creams or plant compounds, be very circumspect when using essential oils.

 That being said, they have interesting properties worth exploring.

-They’re also known to to de-stress people, possibly because of the oil’s scent molecules reaching the olfactory area (the nose) of our brain, where they can affect many systems that control heart rate, emotions, memory, hormones, stress and more .
+They’re also known to de-stress people, possibly because of the oil’s scent molecules reaching the olfactory area (the nose) of our brain, where they can affect many systems that control heart rate, emotions, memory, hormones, stress and more .
 And if you don’t find them relaxing you can always use peppermint oil to fight molar infections !

 They’re versatile compounds.